Software Secured Company Logo.

 Security-focused code reviews are not about adding friction.
 They are about reducing downstream cost, preventing avoidable incidents, and strengthening engineering maturity.
 A consistent checklist combined with thoughtful manual review results in fewer production vulnerabilities, cleaner architecture, and stronger compliance posture.

-If you want a structured template your team can immediately adopt:
+If you want a structured template your team can immediately adopt, check out the Secure Code Review Checklist in our GitHub repo.

-If you’re building or refining your secure review process and want to compare approaches, you can also explore:
+If you are building or refining your secure review process and want to compare approaches, you can also explore:

 • Secure Code Review